kili-technology/kili-python-sdk/docs/sdk/label_parsing.md

 label.jobs["OBJECT_DETECTION_JOB"].annotations[0].children
 ```

-You can find more information about the children jobs in the Kili documentation.
+You can find more information about the children jobs in the [label parsing tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/label_parsing/#child-jobs).

 ## Migrating from jsonReponse format